INTO-CPS-Association/DTaaS-examples/digital_twins/opc-ua-waterplant-complete/README.md

 # Waste Water Plant with OPC UA

+**NOTE**: This directory contains complete version of the `digital_twins/opc-ua-waterplant` digital twin.
+This directory contains code for multiple versions of mock physical twin and the example given here works on both Windows and Linux.

 ## Introduction

 Waste water treatment (WWT) plants must comply with substance and species concentration limits established by regulation in order to ensure the good quality of the water.
 This is usually done taking periodic samples that are analyzed in the laboratory.
 This means that plant operators do not have continuous information for making decisions and, therefore, operation setpoints are set to higher values than needed to guarantee water quality.
 Some of the processes involved in WWT plants consume a lot of power, thus adjusting setpoints could significantly reduce energy consumption.

 ## Physical Twin Overview

 This example demonstrates the communication between a physical ultraviolet (UV) disinfection process (the tertiary treatment of a WWT plant) and its digital twin, which is based on Computational Fluid Dynamics (CFD) and compartment models.
 The aim of this digital twin is to develop "virtual sensors" that provide continuous information that facilitates the decision making process for the plant operator.

 ![Waste water treatment plant](images/water-treatment-plant.png)